Luna Display and Adapters

 What is DisplayPort Alt Mode?

-USB-C Port Types
+USB-C Port Types:

-What about a DisplayPort to HDMI adapter?
+Can I use a DisplayPort to HDMI adapter?